 Returns: two numbers: width and height the viewport is set to, in pixels.

-splash:set_viewport("full") should be called only after page is loaded, and some time passed after that (use splash:wait).
-This is an unfortunate restriction, but it seems that this is the only way to make rendering work reliably with size="full".
+splash: set_viewport_full should be called only after page is loaded, and some time passed after that (use splash:wait).
+This is an unfortunate restriction, but it seems that this is the only way to make automatic resizing work reliably.